 Welcome to 'Club Rad'

 |Bay Area Cancer Center has the largest radiation therapy facility on the Oregon Coast

 Our patient waiting area serves as an informal community center for cancer patients.
 A jigsaw puzzle is always under construction.
 Help yourself to juice from the fridge.
 Watch the fish in the aquarium.

 When it’s time for your treatment, there’s a private changing area inside the treatment room itself.
 You’ll never have to wear a hospital gown or bathrobe in the waiting area.

 Our patients get to know one another, and they often arrive early for treatments, just to spend time catching up.
 Some patients come back to visit our staff long after their radiation treatments have ended.

-It’s no coincidence that we’ve placed our patient waiting area in the middle of the Radiation Treatment Center.
+It’s no coincidence that we’ve placed our patient waiting area in the middle of the radiation treatment facility.
 It’s a symbolic reminder that patients are at the center of everything we do.

 A strategic partnership

-In addition, patients with complex cancer presentations can be discussed remotely (and always confidentially) with site-specific specialty tumor boards at OHSU, to help determine the most appropriate course of care.
+In addition, patients with complex cases can be discussed remotely (and always confidentially) with site-specific specialty tumor boards at OHSU, to help determine the most appropriate course of care.